canix1/managedpriv/content/english/blog/Breaching the sensitive action zone in Entra ID PIM.md

 When **Priv Mgmt** is **false**, it means the object can be managed by other than members of **Privileged Authentication Administrator** and **Global Administrator**.

-Here is an example of the role **Global Administratoristrator** having a nested standard security group called **Entra ID Sec Group1** and it's a member and an owner.
+Here is an example of the role **Global Administrator** having a nested standard security group called **Entra ID Sec Group1** and it's a member and an owner.

 [{{< image src="../../images/blog/PIMSCAN_Warning.webp" srcAlt="../../images/blog/PIMSCAN_Warning.png" >}}](https://managedpriv.com/images/blog/PIMSCAN_Warning.png)